top of page

 It is nine.

-The sound has come from the square,
+The sound has come from the yard,

-This time prison has been long
+Prison has been long this time

-a little long, eight years.
+somewhat long, eight years.

-Living is a thing of hope, my love,
+Living is a hopeful thing, my love,

-a serious thing, such is loving you.
+a serious thing, like loving you.

 September 26, 1945